MohdAmir15/Weather-Application/README.md

 # Weather-Application
-This is the weather application JavaScript project.
+This is the weather application JavaScript project with weather api.